 Traditional freezer jam typically does not require cooking fruit, one of the reasons it is so convenient and wonderful!
 But because we’re making a strawberry cranberry jam, we will need to cook the cranberries for a bit.

 Begin by preparing the strawberries.
 Remove the stems and add them to a medium sized bowl. and crush them with a potato masher.
-If your berries aren’t super ripe, you can add 1 tbsp of sugar to help release the juices a bit.
+If your berries aren’t super ripe, you can add 1 tablespoon of sugar to help release the juices a bit.
 Strain off the excess liquid by pushing through a fine mesh strainer, and set aside.

 Next, prepare the cranberries.
 In a large saucepan or Dutch oven set to high heat, add 4 cups of sugar, 1 cup of orange juice (you can add water to the squeezed juice to make 1 cup), orange zest and the powdered pectin.
 Whisk well to combine and bring to a gentle boil, then add the cranberries and rosemary sprigs.